UniSeism/pantheon/README.md

 # UniSeism

-A universal and modular application for disaster information visualization.
+A universal and pluggable application for disaster information visualization.

 ## For Developers